gearglow/ReptiliaWithATwist/The List.md

 Mr. Weasley roped Elysia, Hermione, and Ron into going to collect water for tea, largely as an excuse for them to explore.

 They ran across several classmates: fellow Gryffindor Seamus Finnegan, whose tent was covered in Shamrocks, sitting with his mum and his best friend, Dean Thomas; Oliver Wood, Gryffindor's former quidditch captain, who had just signed to Puddlemere United; Ernie Macmillan, who was a Hufflepuff in their year; and Cho Chang, a pretty girl who was the seeker for Ravenclaw's quidditch team.
-She waved to Elysia, who winked back flirtingly, causing her to blush and Hermione to giggle.
+She waved to Elysia, who winked back flirtatiously, causing Cho to blush and Hermione to giggle.

 "Bloody hell, mate, you're a dangerous one," Ron quipped.
 "Where'd *that* come from?"